You can use super simple macro lighting techniques whenever you shoot close-ups and get beautiful macro photos! Why complicate things?

 This close-up photo of the popped popcorn kernel below was shot without any electrical lights turned on or flash units employed.
 It was done with light streaming in through a small window, directly to the left of my subject and about 4 feet higher than the popcorn.

-Don't get me wrong, they are simple and convenient to use and we all like simple.
+Don't get me wrong on this, they are an easy and convenient way to get attractive lighting and we all like easy.

-Certain subjects with highly reflective surfaces like jewelry or silverware are great to photograph with macro light boxes.
-That is a topic for another day.
+Certain subjects with highly reflective surfaces like jewelry or silverware are great to photograph with macro light boxes because all of the sides of the light boxes become broad non-glaring light sources.

 For both the popcorn photos above and below I used an affordable macro lens combination of extension tubes and a prime 85mm lens.
 I used the mirror lock-up function to prevent any camera shake during the long exposures ranging from 1/4 second to a few full seconds, depending on the f-stop I chose.